mute-key/editoroverlay/BACKLOG.md

 ```

+- [!] selection status does not work when a primary selection is more than 1 selection range
+     (composite range). this is ofc, should work but it would take some time to implement.

+- [!] sometimes created decorationTypes does not have ascending decorationTypeID base on sequence,
+      causing malformed statsus block to be displayed. the only fix is to reload the vscode.
+      need better method to have correct display order to prevent such an event.
+- [!] mutlti cursor selection lags and slow down on rapid-fire. need better code performace for faster response on UI.
+- [!] direct config update on settings.json leaves selection status text.

+- [?] maybe applying preset should have some sort of indicator or message popup that configurations are being updated and will reload.
+- [?] want to implement new status block for tasks in vscode or from terminal.

 - [!] mutlti cursor selection lags and slow down on rapid-fire. need faster response and better performance.
 - [!] direct config update from json leaves selection status text.